unathome/Anakin360-EU_DEV/README.md

   [Controller via Amazon](http://www.amazon.com/Xbox-360-Wireless-Controller-Glossy-Black/dp/B003ZSP0WW).
 I have a nice blue one to match R2 personally ;) Like the USB Receiver, I highly recommend buying a 1st party official Microsoft controller.
 I know one user bought one cheap on Ebay and it didn't even have a sync button and there was no X on the center Home button.
 Your mileage may vary with off-brand components here.

   **Note:** I have seen the controller bundled with the USB receiver together.
 It was in the gaming peripheals department in my local Microcenter.
 It's marketed for PC gaming.
 Nice to get it in one package if you can if you don't have an extra 360 controller to spare.

-- ### MP3 Trigger
-  This version is not designed for the usage of the Sparkfun Product.
-We are using an alternative from Adafruit.

-    <del> [Sourced from SparkFun](https://www.sparkfun.com/products/11029).
-Be sure to get a microSD card too.
-Nothing too big, it's just MP3s. </del>

 - ### Adafruit VX Soundboard
     [Sourced from Adafruit](https://learn.adafruit.com/adafruit-audio-fx-sound-board/overview) No SD Card needed.
 But the MP3 files needed to be converted into OGG Format.